 We cannot assure you that we will not experience working capital deficiencies or accumulated deficits in the future, which could expose us to liquidity risks.
-We had net current liabilities in 2020 of US\$58.5 million.
-In addition, we had net liabilities of US\$132.0 million and US\$185.4 million in 2020 and 2021, respectively.
+We had net current liabilities of US\$246.3 million as of December 31, 2022 and US\$321.8 million as of June 30, 2023.
+In addition, we had net liabilities of US\$185.4 million, US\$241.3 million and US\$317.5 million, as of December 31, 2021, 2022 and June 30, 2023, respectively.
 Our net current liabilities position and deficit position were in part due to the accounting treatment of our preferred shares, which were classified as financial liabilities in accordance with IFRSs.
 Such preferred shares will automatically convert into shares upon completion of this offering, at which time we expect to reclassify them from liabilities to equity and, accordingly, turn into net current asset position and net asset position.
 However, there can be no assurance that we will not experience liquidity problems in the future.
 If we fail to maintain sufficient cash and financing, we may not have sufficient cash flows to fund our business, operations and capital expenditure and our business and financial position will be adversely affected.